Panel-Based Research for Decision Support with Multiple AI Models

 ConvergePanel applies this principle to AI research: multiple independent models, the same question, structured comparison.
 The panel metaphor is more than a name — it describes a disciplined approach to AI-assisted research that reduces the risk of over-relying on any single source.

-Why One AI Answer Is Not Enough
+Why One AI Answer Is Not Enough for Decision Research

 - One model reflects one training distribution, one set of biases, and one blind-spot profile

-- For decisions with meaningful consequences, the risk of one-source error outweighs the convenience
+- For decisions with meaningful consequences, the risk of one-source error outweighs the convenience of speed

 - Panel comparison surfaces uncertainty that a single model hides